-Learning Goals Objectives Assessment 1.
-Our graduates will be effective communicators.
-1.1.
-Our students will produce quality business and research- oriented documents.
-Y 1.2.
-Students are able to professionally present their ideas and also logically explain and defend their argument.
-Y 2.
-Our graduates will be skilled in team work and leadership.
-2.1.
-Students will be able to lead and participate in group for projects, discussion, and presentation.
-Y 2.2.
-Students will be able to apply leadership theories and related skills.
+Learning Goals Objectives Assessment

+1. Our graduates 1.1.
+Our students will produce Y

+will be effective quality business and research-

+communicators. oriented documents.

+1.2.
+Students are able to Υ

+professionally present their ideas

+and also logically explain and

+defend their argument.

+2. Our graduates 2.1.
+Students will be able to lead Υ

+will be skilled in and participate in group for

+team work and projects, discussion, and

+leadership. presentation.

+2.2.
+Students will be able to apply

+leadership theories and related

+skills.

 3.1.
-In a case setting, students will use appropriate techniques to
+In a case setting, students will

+use appropriate techniques to